arsalve/AutoPad/README.md

   If you find hard to remember the url🥴 you can change the word after # symbol and replace it with anything🤩 i.e  your URL will be "http://localhost:8080/#EasyToRememberWord"

   you can use this to share your lacture notes with friends or classmates(समझदार को इशारा काफी है🤪)

+  in simple wordsit is an  Online Notepad which stores the notes on web based Notepad and can be access using URL parameters